anacierdem/libdragon-docker/README.md

 <details>
   <summary>MacOS instructions</summary>

-  - Download the MacOS executable and copy it to `/usr/local/bin`
+  - Download MacOS executable and copy it to `/usr/local/bin`
   - Right click it and choose `Open`.
   - It will show a warning, approve it by clicking `Open` again.
 You can close the newly opened terminal window.
   - You should now be able to use the `libdragon` command.